 Pinterest marketing comes down to leveraging the platform to help achieve your marketing goals.
 Whether that be increasing traffic, improving lead quality/quantity or simply selling products.

-Pinterest has some amazing statistics that should spark curiosity in all marketers.
+Pinterest is great and has some amazing statistics that should spark curiosity in all marketers.

-Here are some of the key benefits of Pinterest for marketers:
+Here are 5 key benefits of Pinterest marketing:

 Each pin has a link back to the source, and this can redirect users to specific landing pages, blogs, product pages and more.
 If you create something catchy, relatable or *pinteresting*, it can start generating a lot of engagement.